 Breathing is so important: Why are most of us not doing it properly?

 As goes the breath, so goes the mind!
 A common indicator of when someone is not fully engaged with their feelings is a shallow or inhibited breathing pattern.
 By restricting the breath high in the body, in the throat and upper lung region, it will be short, shallow, and of little energetic (oxygen) value.
 This type of breathing results in a tense body and a busy mind that is unfocused and always jumping from one thought to another.
 This is often indicative of a person who is not present in the moment but distracted by past and future thoughts.

 By contrast, a deep relaxed smooth breath down into the lower lung’s, creating movement in the stomach region aids to give vital oxygen supplies to the whole body and mind, helping to keep both at peace and in balance.
 This supports the body with smooth purposeful actions and supports the mind with calm, focused, relaxed, and clear thoughts that help a person to remain in the present moment.

 Where is your breath now?

 Breathing was the first act of our life and our breath is the main source of vital life-force energy (or Prana), which brings awareness to our life.
-All nature has a natural rhythm and we are part of nature.
+All nature has natural rhythms and we are part of nature.
 However, most people today have lost their connection to the natural cycles of body, mind, and soul.
 If used purposefully, it is our breath that can help us strengthen these vital links.

-Our breath therefore, is a key factor if we want to manage our mind and negative emotions.
+Our breath, therefore, is a key factor if we want to manage our mind and negative emotions.
 If we find ourselves in a fearful situation, it is to our advantage to inhale through our nose to enable us to process information more rapidly and to be able to physically respond more quickly.